jakemalley/virtualmuseum/README.md

 Virtual Museum
 ==============

-Virtual tour of The British Museum.
+Virtual tour of Victoria and Albert Museum.